velexi-research/VLXI-Cookiecutter-Research/README-Template-Usage.md

 Features include:

-* Compatible with standard version control software.
+* compatible with standard version control software;

-* Automatically saves HTML and `*.py` versions of Jupyter notebooks to facilitate review of both (1) data science results and (2) implementation code.
+* automatically saves HTML and `*.py` versions of Jupyter notebooks to facilitate review of both (1) data science results and (2) implementation code; and

-* Supports common data science workflows (for both individuals and teams).
+* supports common data science workflows (for both individuals and teams).

 ### 1.1 Software Dependencies